-- 3. Patients who are at increased risk of severe illness from COVID-19. - 4.
+- 3. Patients who are clinically vulnerable those at increased risk of severe illness from COVID-19. - 4.
 Patients who do not fit one of the above categories.

 Similarly, consideration should be given to the type of urgent dental care to be provided (AGP or non AGP - see Appendix 3) which will determine the PPE requirements.